Editor’s note: If you’re looking for information on a newer Chevrolet Sonic, we’ve published an updated review: 2019 Chevrolet Sonic Review.

 No navigation system; high premium for the hatchback model; small engines can get winded on hilly roads

-Standard on all trims is a 1.8-liter 138-horsepower engine with a 5-speed manual transmission.
-It returns a decent Environmental Protection Agency (EPA) rating of 26 miles per gallon city/35 mpg highway.
-Adding the $1,070 6-speed automatic transmission makes for more convenient in-traffic driving, and reduces estimated city mileage by an almost imperceptible 1 mpg.
+Standard on LS and LT models is a 138-horsepower 1.8-liter engine with a 5-speed manual transmission.
+It returns a decent Environmental Protection Agency (EPA) rating of 26 miles per gallon in the city and 35 mpg on the highway.
+Adding the optional 6-speed automatic transmission makes for more convenient in-traffic driving and reduces the estimated city mileage by an almost imperceptible 1 mpg.

 Although the 1.8-liter standard engine is a solid performer in this size category, the Sonic’s dark horse is the optional 138-hp 1.4-liter turbocharged engine that it borrows from the Cruze Eco.
-Available with manual or automatic transmissions, the 1.4-liter Ecotec engine makes for some seriously fun driving.
-It also returns 25 mpg city/33 mpg hwy with an automatic, or 27 mpg city/34 mpg hwy with a manual.
+Available with a manual or automatic transmission, the 1.4-liter Ecotec engine, standard on the Sonic LTZ, makes for some seriously fun driving.
+It returns 25 mpg city/33 mpg hwy with an automatic or 27 mpg city/34 mpg hwy with a manual.

-The base LS model (around $15,000 for the sedan or $16,000 for the hatchback) comes with premium 15-inch alloy wheels as standard equipment, along with air conditioning, remote keyless entry and a tilt/telescoping steering wheel — all items that make the car stand out among the competition and feel like a higher-class entry than it is.
+The base LS model ($15,100 for the sedan or $15,800 for the hatchback) comes with premium 15-inch alloy wheels as standard equipment, along with air conditioning, remote keyless entry and a tilt-telescoping steering wheel — all items that make the car stand out among its competition and feel like a higher-class entry than it is.

-The upper-end LTZ ($18,000 for the sedan or $19,000 for the hatch) adds a much higher level of smartphone integration, including a USB port and Bluetooth connectivity.
-It also adds steering wheel-mounted audio controls, heated front seats, cruise control, fog lamps and larger 17-in alloy wheels.
+The upper-end LTZ ($19,100 for the sedan or $19,700 for the hatch) adds the turbocharged 4-cylinder engine.
+It also boasts a much higher level of smartphone integration, including a USB port and Bluetooth connectivity, along with steering-wheel-mounted audio controls, heated front seats, cruise control, fog lamps and larger 17-in alloy wheels.

-New for 2013 is the Sonic RS, a hatchback-only model that starts around $21,000.
-In addition to performance-oriented items such as upgraded suspension and a sport-themed steering wheel, the Sonic RS boasts leather upholstery and 4-wheel disc brakes.
+The sporty RS starts around $20,800 as a sedan or $21,400 if you choose a hatchback.
+In addition to performance-oriented items such as an upgraded suspension and a sport-themed steering wheel, the Sonic RS boasts leather upholstery and 4-wheel disc brakes.

 Behind the Wheel

-On flat to slightly sloping uphill runs, the 1.4-liter turbo was incredibly zippy.
-While we didn’t measure it ourselves, Chevy claims the engine can get the car to 60 miles per hour in about 8 seconds — a claim that our experiences certainly supported.
-However, the turbo tended to lose power on moderate-to-steep uphill climbs, requiring what we felt was an excessive amount of downshifting on the 6-speed manual to power through.
+On flat-to-slightly sloping uphill runs, the 1.4-liter turbo was incredibly zippy.
+While we didn’t measure it ourselves, Chevy claims the engine can get the car to 60 mph in about 8 seconds — a claim that our experience certainly supported.
+The turbo tended to lose power on moderate-to-steep uphill climbs, requiring what we felt was an excessive amount of downshifting on the 6-speed manual to power through.
 Even with rather sporty driving at average speeds of about 40 mph in both the city and on hilly canyon roads, we were able to squeeze 32 mpg out of the 1.4-liter turbo with the manual transmission.

-When combined, the Sonic’s supportive seats, excellent suspension, standard driver armrest — a rarity in the subcompact market — and tilt and telescoping steering wheel made for one of the most comfortable rides of any small vehicle we’ve driven.
-Over the course of the day, the seats blended into the background and never caused any noticeable dead spots or discomfort.
+When combined, the Sonic’s supportive seats, excellent suspension, standard driver armrest — a rarity in the subcompact market — and tilt-telescopic steering wheel made for one of the most comfortable rides of any small vehicle we’ve driven.

 Other Cars to Consider